Plugin

 -

-- Or you can greatly extend the capabilities of WordPress by making it an e-commerce system (like the woocommerce plugin).
+- Or you can significantly expand the capabilities of WordPress by making it an e-commerce system (for example, the woocommerce plugin).

 Why are plugins needed?

-Plugins allow you to extend the functionality of WordPress without modifying the core WordPress code.
+Plugins allow you to extend the functionality of WordPress without changing the core WordPress code.

 What does a plugin consist of?

-In its simplest form, a WordPress plugin is a single PHP file with special header comments.
-The minimum required for a plugin is a correct header in the single main file and code that will do something.
+In the simplest case, a WordPress plugin is a single PHP file with special header comments.
+The minimum required for a plugin is a correct header in the main file and code that will do something.

 However, more often than not, a plugin consists of several files.